 Up to $10,000 in funding is available for CGAs to help fund a project aimed at increasing the engagement of growers in the industry, solving specific regional issues and improving their skills, knowledge base and networks.

-Applications for the 2018-19 round will open on 1 July 2018, and close on 30 November 2018.
-Applications will be reviewed on a first-come first-serve basis during this granting period and once the funds have been fully allocated, no further projects will be approved.
+Applications open annually on 1 July, and close on 30 November.
+Applications are reviewed on a first-come first-serve basis during this period and once the funds have been fully allocated, no further projects will be approved.

 The Grassroots Grant program is managed by CRDC.
 Interested applicants must read the program's Guidelines for Applicants and return a completed Application Form to CRDC via email@example.com.
 Applications should include a timeline, accurate costings, the likely learning outcomes, and the overall benefits of the project for the industry.